 FPUA is a municipally owned utility operating electric, water, wastewater, and natural gas utilities.
 The electric utility owns an internal, looped, 69kV transmission system for system load, supplied by three 138 kV to 69 kV autotransformers, two at Hartman Substation and one at Garden City substation.
-FPUA supplies power to its distribution system at 13.2 kV via six 69 kV substations..
+FPUA supplies power to its distribution system at 13.2 kV via six 69 kV substations.
 There are two interconnection points with other utilities, both at 138 kV.
 FPUA's Hartman Substation interconnects with FPL's Emerson Substation via one transmission line, and FPL's Midway Substation via two transmission lines.
 The Emerson and Midway #2 lines have FPL tapped substations along their route.
 The second interconnection point for FPUA is from the jointly-owned transmission facilities of FPUA and the City of Vero Beach at County Line Substation.
 County Line Substation No. 20 connects FPL's Emerson Substation to Vero Beach's South Substation and FPUA's Garden City (No. 2) Substation, via three single circuit 138-kV transmission lines.
-FPUA and the County Line Substation, the connecting lines to FPL's Emerson Substation, and the 138kV tie lines between the two municipal utilities.
+FPUA and the 138kV tie lines between the two municipal utilities.